- the subversion of absolute beginning

 [23] The statement “Io non Enea, io non Paulo sono” functions, at this moment, as a statement of what the pilgrim fears he is not.
 But the line works ultimately as the poet’s declaration of the genealogy to which he belongs.
 In effect, he is saying that he is a modern version of Aeneas, and that he is a modern version of St. Paul.

-[24] Virgilio then reassures the pilgrim, which he does by explaining how it is that he was sent to Dante’s assistance: as we have discussed, he was called to Dante’s aid by Beatrice, who from heaven witnessed Dante’s peril and wants to save him.
-Virgilio reassures Dante with words, by repeating the words that had previously been exchanged between himself and Beatrice.
-Words and their effect on others are a protagonist of Inferno 2.
+[23] Virgilio then reassures the pilgrim, which he does by explaining how it is that he was sent to Dante’s assistance: as we have discussed, he was called to Dante’s aid by Beatrice, who from heaven witnessed Dante’s peril and wants to save him.
+She left her seat in heaven and went to Virgilio in Limbo, summoning him to be Dante’s guide.
+Virgilio, as we have learned, reassures Dante with words, indeed by repeating the very words that had previously been exchanged between himself and Beatrice.
+It is thus no exaggeration to say that words and their effects are key protagonists of Inferno 2.

-[25] In flashback, Dante-poet introduces a crucial pre-history to the events of Inferno 1.
+[24] In this way, as a narrative flashback, Dante-poet introduces a crucial pre-history to the events of Inferno 1.
 The journey of Beatrice to Limbo to solicit Virgilio is an event that precedes and crucially conditions the events of Inferno 1.
+If we were diagramming the events of the Commedia, we would now add a new event to the timeline, namely Beatrice’s descent to hell to find Virgilio, and we would situate it prior to the events that are narrated in Inferno 1.

 [29] The motion of the universe as the expression of God’s love for creation in Inferno 1 becomes the motion of Beatrice as the expression of her personal love for Dante in Inferno 2.
 In the macrocosm, divine love moved the stars at the dawn of time in Inferno 1: “l’amor divino / mosse di prima quelle cose belle” (Inf.
 1.39-40).
 So, in the microcosm, love moved Beatrice to come to Dante’s aid, through speech: “amor mi mosse, che mi fa parlare” (Inf.
 2.72).